LDflex/LDflex/README.md

 to get a list of your friends.
-Thanks to the power of [JSON-LD contexts](https://www.w3.org/TR/json-ld/#the-context) and [JavaScript's Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), these properties are not hard-coded in LDflex and can be chosen at runtime.
+Thanks to the power of [JSON-LD contexts](https://www.w3.org/TR/json-ld/#the-context) and [JavaScript's Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), these properties are not hard-coded in LDflex, but can be chosen at runtime.
+They feel as if you're traversing a local object, while you're actually querying the Web—without pulling in all data first.

 [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/)
 came up with the idea for such a fluid JavaScript interface to Linked Data,